Sarah Roberts (actress): Career

 Roberts was a contestant on the 2012 SBS reality television series Bollywood Star, in which Australians competed for the chance to appear in a Bollywood film by director Mahesh Bhatt.
 She made it to the top four.
 Shortly after the show finished, Roberts auditioned for Matthew Saville's crime thriller Felony.
 Roberts attended three auditions in total, and after the final one in Sydney, she was convinced that she would not receive the role.
 Two weeks later, Roberts was informed that she had been cast as Ankhila, the mother of a young boy who is killed in a hit and run.
 Felony was written by Joel Edgerton, who also stars in the lead role, and it premiered at the 2013 Toronto Film Festival.

 Roberts was also cast in a production of Alan Ball's play All That I Will Ever Be by director Robert Chuter in 2012.
 She portrayed the two female roles of Cynthia and Beth.
 Roberts has had guest stints in several Australian television shows and films, including It's a Date, Angry Boys and Wolf Creek 2.
 She also appears in the Jack Irish television film series, and the INXS: Never Tear Us Apart miniseries.

 In 2014, Roberts appeared in the Neighbours web series Brennan on the Run as Sienna Matthews, the girlfriend of Mark Brennan (Scott McGregor), a former police detective in witness protection.
 Later that year, Roberts reprised her role of Sienna and joined the cast of Neighbours in a recurring capacity.
 Roberts received hate mail during her time in the show, as viewers did not like her character.
 She had previously made one off guest appearances in Neighbours during 2010 and 2011.

 In late 2014, Roberts was cast in the romantic comedy UnIndian.
 It was the first feature film from the Australia India Film Fund established the previous year.
 Roberts stars alongside Tannishtha Chatterjee and former cricketer Brett Lee.
 Roberts joined the cast of Home and Away in 2017 as Willow Harris.
 She flew up from Melbourne to Sydney for the audition, where she had a chemistry reading with actor James Stewart, who plays Justin Morgan.
 She had originally auditioned for the roles of Kat Chapman and Scarlett Snow.
 Roberts described Willow as "a tough, dynamic and powerful character".
 In March 2021, Roberts confirmed that she had quit Home and Away and was auditioning for new roles.
 Her final scenes aired on 14 April 2021.

 After leaving Home and Away, Roberts appeared in the 2022 comedy film Wog Boys Forever, written by Nick Giannopoulos.
 On 5 June 2024, Roberts was confirmed to be reprising her role of Beth Ramachandran for the second season of Scrublands.
 She also appears in the film adaption of Craig Silvey's novel Runt, and an episode of the ABC series Return to Paradise.

+In April 2026, Roberts alongside Sam Frost started their podcast series Cracking On.